Santa Barbara - February 5th to 10th, 2019

 Wednesday February 6th - AM, 3-3.5 hour moderate endurance ride with one main climb.
 PM, nutrition talk about how to fuel well, on and off the bike, at base camp, followed by dinner.

-Thursday February 7th - AM, 4-5 hour big day in the mountains with a few sections of “race simulation” thrown in for everyone to finish the day satisfied!
+Thursday February 7th - AM, 4-5 hour long base mile day with a few sections of “race simulation” thrown in for everyone to finish the day satisfied!
 PM, file analysis from the day’s ride and a talk on how to use race data to build best practice training.

-Friday February 8th - Sleep in, and go for a 2 hour leisurely endurance ride with a nice coffee stop.
+Friday February 8th - Sleep in, and go for a 1-2 hour leisurely recovery ride with a nice coffee stop.
 PM, an optional evening stroll around the “Funk Zone” checking out some local wineries, followed by dinner on the town.

 Sunday February 10th - AM, a short but sharp 2-2.5h romp in the mountains, with the option to go full throttle one last time on Gibraltar.
 This ride can be optional based on people’s travel logistics.